 What Traditional Electricity Producers Lack in Terms of Disaster Prevention

-They are usually shut down the second there’s a natural disaster warning.
-And, if the coal facility is damaged by the natural disaster, it will be shut down even longer once the rebuilding and cleanup process commences.
+If the coal facility gets damaged by a natural disaster, it will shut down even longer once the rebuilding and cleanup process commences.

 Why?
-Most of these coal plants rely on grid transposal to send energy to any disaster-affected areas, and these transposal conduits are frequently ruined in the grasp of a natural disaster.
+Most of these coal plants rely on grid transposal to send energy to any disaster-affected areas.
+These transposal conduits frequently become ruined in the grasp of a natural disaster.

-This makes sending energy to affected areas from external power sources out of the question, therein opening up the floodgates for even more damage, confusion, and chaos.
+Facility shutdowns make sending energy to affected areas from external power sources out of the question, therein opening up the floodgates for even more damage, confusion and chaos.

 The Disaster Preparation Diversity of Solar Panels

-This doesn’t just apply to hurricanes, though.
+The disaster prevention of solar doesn’t only apply to hurricanes, though.
 Residential and commercial solar can combat all creeds of natural disaster, from earthquakes to floods.

 One of the foremost byproducts of a natural disaster is a loss of electrical supply.
 And this doesn’t just apply to large-scale, grid-tied commercial systems; it applies to everyday residences as well.

-If you feel many news stations and media moguls overhype the many possible and “long overdue” natural disasters in America, you aren’t just wrong about whether they’ll occur, but also because of how ill-equipped most of us are to deal with these disasters when they strike, as the aforementioned examples suggest.
+Many fell news stations and media moguls overhype the many possible and overdue natural disasters in America.
+However, because of how ill-equipped most of us are to deal with these disasters, it amplifies the aftermath.

 The Future Implications Solar Will Have on Disaster Relief, Assistance, and Preparation

-In a twist of painful irony, the increased greenhouse gas emissions caused by traditional electricity production methods will likely increase land temperatures, which could increase the intensity of storms like tropical cyclones and higher wind speeds.
+In a twist of painful irony, the increased greenhouse gas emissions caused by traditional electricity production methods will likely increase land temperatures, potentially increasing the intensity of storms like tropical cyclones and higher wind speeds.